blabla1337/skf-flask/skf/markdown/code_examples/flask/41-code_example--Re_authentication--.md

     def reauthenticate(password):
         user = User.query.filter_by(id=session['id']).first()

-        //Validation of password in bycrypt encryption
+        //Validation of password in bcrypt encryption
         if ValidatePassword(user.password, password):

             //After successful validation we will log that password was validated successfully